 You bet we’re excited to host Steve Steese!
 Shanahan’s in the house!

 You can get yourself connected to Shanahan’s socially via Facebook & Twitter:

 And of course you’ll get to know Steve via #RidgeSomms!

 And with that, we invite you to join Steve Steese and all the other luminaries that make up the cast of #RidgeSomms, for an extraordinary two days of all things Ridge, and wine, and food, and Ridge!

 Just filter for #RidgeSomms, and you’re IN!

-Categories: Business of Wine, Events & Photographs, Food & Wine Pairing, Press Reviews, RIDGE Staff, Social Media, Special Offerings, Tasting Events/Opportunities, Vineyards and Oenology, Virtual Verticals, Wine & Food Pairing, Wine Blogs, Wine Quotes, Wine Tales
+Categories: Business of Wine, Events, Food & Wine Pairing, Offerings, Press Reviews, RIDGE Staff, Social Media, Tasting Events/Opportunities, Vineyards, Virtual Verticals, Wine & Food Pairing, Wine Blogs, Wine Quotes, Wine Tales